 3:30 pm: Exploring the role of primitive reactions and patterns; further workshopping of participants’ clinical material.

-Tea and coffee will be served at break times in the morning and afternoon.
+Tea and coffee will be served at morning break.

 Who should attend?